-Affee Elm American Elm Bosque Elm Lacebark Elm Magnolia Chinquapin Oak Live Oak Shumard Oak inches.
-(B) Caliper r inches.
-Street trees mus t be a min imum of four caliper (C) Clearance .
-Street trees must provide a minimum vertical clearance of six feet above required sidewalk before branching at time of installation.
-(D) Irrigation.
-Automatic irrigation is required.
-(E) Number of rows. (i) Pearl Street, Ross Avenue, and pedestrian priority streets must have a single row of street trees. (ii) Ann Wi lliams V Vay must h ave a doubl e row of street trees. spaced as follows: (F) Spacin g.
-Unles s there is s a conflict with utilitie es, street trees must be (i) Except as otherwise provided in this paragraph, street trees must be spaced a minimum of 25 feet and a maximum of 40 feet, on center, less points of access and visibility triangles, and must be two to four feet from the back of curb.
-Ann Wi Ann Williams Way. a maximum of 30 feet, on center. (aa) Street trees must be spaced a minimum of 25 feet and the back of curb. (bb) The first row of tre ees must be two to four feet from more from the building The second row of trees must be placed 12 feet or (G) Soil and planting area requirements .
-For each street tree installation, a minimum of 36 inches of soil depth and 25 square feet of open soil area and a combination of open soil area, covered soil area, and root paths for a minimum of 240 cubic feet of soil volume.
-Street trees planted in less than 480 cubic feet of soil volume do not count as replacement trees for purposes of Division 51A-10.1300.
+- (B) Caliper inches.
+Street trees must be a minimum of four caliper inches. - (C) Clearance.
+Street trees must provide a minimum vertical clearance of six feet above required sidewalk before branching at time of installation. - (D) Irrigation.
+Automatic irrigation is required. - (E) Number of rows. - (i) Pearl Street, Ross Avenue, and pedestrian priority streets require a single row of street trees. - (ii) Flora Street must have a double row of street trees. - (F) Spacing.
+Unless there is a conflict with utilities, street trees must be spaced as follows: - (i) Except as otherwise provided in this paragraph, street trees must be spaced a minimum of 25 feet and a maximum of 40 feet, on center, less points of access and visibility triangles, and must be two to four feet from the back of curb. - (ii) Flora Street.

+(aa) Street trees must be spaced a minimum of 25 feet and a maximum of 30 feet, on center, per street front.

+(bb) The first row of trees must be two to four feet from the back of curb.